-My perception of travel these days is way different from when I first started traveling.
-If back then, all that mattered to me was getting to a certain destination and taking photos as souvenirs; I now look beyond that.
+My perception of travel these days differs from when I first started traveling.
+If back then, all that mattered to me was getting to a certain destination and taking photos as souvenirs, I now look beyond that.
 What happened in this place?
 How significant is it?
 Why do I need to visit this?
 Should I be here at all?
 Are there other more important places than this?

 Siguro kasi tumatanda na ako and I now see things differently than when I was just in my twenties.